Scholarships and Ways to Give

 Professor and Mrs. John L. Dawson and Dr. and Mrs. Hubert G. Driggs Scholarship

-This scholarship, established by gifts from Professor and Mrs. John L. Dawson and Dr. and Mrs. Hubert G. Driggs, is to be awarded primarily to new students entering as freshmen or transfers to our department.
+This scholarship, established by gifts from Professor and Mrs. John L. Dawson and Dr. and Mrs. Hubert G. Driggs, is to be awarded primarily to new students entering as freshmen or transfers to our program.
 These scholarships are available both to undergraduate and graduate students.
 In addition, continuing undergraduate students with a cumulative grade point average of 3.0 or higher and who are majoring or minoring in one of our programs will also be given consideration.

 Application Requirements and Deadlines